Bohunt Horsham: Opening in 2019 & Temporary Site

 The new school is the third newly opened school by the Bohunt Education Trust.
 It opened in a temporary site in Hurst Road, Horsham in September 2019, with 120 students joining in the first year.
 The trust announced the Head Teacher in November 2018.

 Permanent Site

-The school has now however relocated to the north of the town on Rusper Road in 2022.
-This comes of a wider development of the area with the addition of up to 2,750 homes, a business park, and sports facilities.
+The school relocated to the Mowbray development off Rusper Road in 2022.
+This is part of a wider development north of Horsham, including up to 2,750 homes, a business park, and sports facilities.